tomasmark79/MarkWareVCMake/README.md

 ### Useful Variables and Tips for CMakeLists.txt

 ```cmake
    option(BUILD_SHARED_LIBS "Build using shared libraries" OFF)
    option(USE_STATIC_RUNTIME "Link against static runtime libraries" ON)
 ```

+#### Static Linking of Libraries
+When correctly statically linking all source components, the resulting executable file is the only thing needed to run the application correctly, whether on the development platform or another transferred device.

+#### Dynamic Linking of Libraries
+When dynamically linking external libraries to our Standalone, all dynamic libraries must be available.
+On the native platform where we are currently developing, dynamic libraries are automatically accessible.
+However, when transferring the compiled Standalone/Library to another device or platform, dynamic libraries cannot be handled automatically.
+Therefore, the developer must ensure the availability of dynamic libraries on the foreign system. **The simplest** **way** to ensure the availability of dynamic libraries from the source platform on a foreign platform is to extract these libraries from the `host` folder, which **Conan** generates during the dependency installation preparation.
+The `host` folder is always located in the `Build` folder and is the result of Conan's dependency preparation.

 ### The project also supports cross-compilation